vasconeves/machine_learning/example.gamma_ray_observation_analysis.md

 # Gamma ray observation analysis

 The file ```gamma-ray.csv``` contains a small quantity of data collected from the Compton Gamma Ray Observatory, a satellite launched by NASA in 1991 (http://cossc.gsfc.nasa.gov/).
 For each of 100 sequential time intervals of variable lengths (given in seconds), the number of gamma rays originating in a particular area of the sky was recorded.
-You would like to check the assumption that the emission rate is constant.
+We would like to check the assumption that the emission rate is constant.

 The following plot shows the emission rate of each source.